alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ##Exporting grain from England and Wales

-Before you export, check:
+Before you export, check if:

-* if you need a plant health certificate to export grain - [contact AHPA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health--seeds-inspectorate) if you’re exporting to a country which is not on this list
+* you need a plant health certificate to export grain - [contact AHPA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health--seeds-inspectorate) if you’re exporting to a country which is not on this list

-* if you’re exporting to countries that require you for a sample test - this means that you need to send a 1kg sample to an official laboratory before your grain leaves the UK
+* you’re exporting to countries that require you for a sample test - this means that you need to send a 1kg sample to an official laboratory before your grain leaves the UK

-* if the country you’re exporting to asks for an import permit - you’ll need to contact them to get this and keep a copy
+* the country you’re exporting to asks for an import permit - you’ll need to contact them to get this and keep a copy

 Sometimes you’ll also need a declaration to add to your plant certificate to prove you’ve tested for certain pests.
 This is required in: